Behrouz-Babaki/COP-Kmeans/README.md

 This is an implementations of the *Constrained K-means Algorithm*, developed by Wagstaff et al. according to the description of algorithm presented in [[1][1]].

-I implemented this algorithm since I use it in an initialization step in my work on constrained clustering [[2][2]].
+## Why did I implement it?

+In 2013-14, I was working on developing an integer linear programming formulation for an instance of the constrained clustering problem.
+The approach that I chose was *Branch-and-Price* (also referred to as column-generation).
+In the initialization step of my algorithm, I needed another algorithm that can produce solutions of reasonably good solutions very quickly. **cop-kmeans** turned out to be what I was looking for.

+Interested in knowing more about my work?
+Check the paper and try the code [[2][2]].

 # references